Recommendations

 2

-The chief of staff ensures ongoing professional practice evaluations include service-specific criteria and monitors compliance.
+The chief of staff confirms that clinical managers ensure ongoing professional practice evaluations include service-specific criteria and monitors clinical managers’ compliance.

 Closure Date: